Nepal Trekking Sale On NowBook Now & Save

 • Ride camels, horse, or trek with nomads near the border of Siberia through the most northerly sandy desert in the world

-• Visit rock art, standing stones, & ancient burial sites
+• Visit ancient rock art, burial sites and culturally significant landscapes

-• Visit the spiritual centre of some Mongolia’s rich throat singing tradition and learn about their techniques and heritage
+• Learn throat singing traditions in Chandmani village, the spiritual centre of Mongolia’s rich throat singing tradition

 Overview